Path-of-Modifiers/pathofmodifiersapp/development.md

 After having the pre-commit tool installed and available, you need to "install" it in the local repository, so that it runs automatically before each commit.

-In root directory `.`, using Poetry, you could do it with:
+In ./src directory using uv, you could do it with:

 ```bash
 uv run pre-commit install